-The required woodland removal (by clear-felling) areas within the RLB and to enable the Temporary Diversion would be permanently lost for future forestry restructuring/planting within the woodland property area, as it would become under the ownership and management of the Applicant.
-The long term impact of the Project on future forestry felling operations would be minimal, as a safe tree clearance from the sub-station and OHL infrastructure would be established.
+The required woodland removal (by clear-felling) areas within the RLB and to enable the Temporary OHL Diversion would be permanently lost for future forestry restructuring/planting within the woodland property area, as it would fall under ownership and/or management of the Applicant.
+The long-term impact of the Project on future forestry felling operations would be minimal, as a safe tree clearance from the sub-station and OHL infrastructure would be established.
 Also, the key forestry management access routes will not be restricted as a result of the Project.

-The existing access track upgrade works and the construction of the new permanent access tracks will result in some woodland removal, however, the long-term impact would be beneficial creating an upgraded and new forest road infrastructure to service the wider woodland property for the future.
+The existing access track upgrade works will result in some woodland removal, however, the long-term impact would be beneficial, creating upgraded forest road infrastructure to service the wider woodland property in the future.